 Students are exposed to a variety of construction trades including: residential construction, blueprint reading, building materials and tools, surveying, foundations, wall and roof systems, insulation, window and door installation, electricity, and home energy analysis.
 Particular attention is paid to modern framing techniques and other "green" building strategies.
-Students may receive NCCER accreditation and high achieving students may receive a technical endorsement on their high school diploma.
+Students may receive a technical endorsement on their high school diploma.